LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 custom objects, :meth:`~crappy.blocks.generator_path.meta_path.Path.__init__`
 should initialize the parent class.
-It can also accept arguments, that will correspond to the keys and values given in the :obj:`dict` passed to the :ref:`Generator` Block.
+It can also accept arguments, that will correspond to the keys and values given in the :obj:`dict` passed to the :ref:`Generator <crappy_docs/blocks:generator>` Block.
 Note that in addition to these arguments, the value of the last command sent by the Generator and the moment when it was sent are accessible through the :py:`self.t0` and :py:`self.last_cmd` attributes.

 The :meth:`~crappy.blocks.generator_path.meta_path.Path.get_cmd` method is for generating the next command for the Generator to send.
 It must return the next